Beyoncé's Grammy Style Was Inspired by the Black Panthers

 In case you missed it, over the course of 2018 Grammys weekend, the pop culture icon has been repeatedly spotted wearing all-black ensembles.
 Each look, while different in the choice of garments, featured a beret and retro sunglasses—an homage to the Black Panthers.
 While being fashion forward enough for Queen B's wardrobe, these accessories have a political history that reveals a larger message behind her fashion.

-For example, in honor the 2018 Pre-Grammy Gala, the Lemonade singer appeared in a leather beret by Eugenia Kim atop an AzziAndOsta custom gown with husband Jay-Z. The dress, which featured an asymmetrical, ruffled skirt and turtleneck bodice, grabbed our attention with its mind-bending design, but it was the hat that transformed a mere standout outfit into a story.
+For example, in honor the 2018 Pre-Grammy Gala, the Lemonade singer appeared in a leather beret by Eugenia Kim atop an AzziAndOsta custom gown.
+The dress, which featured an asymmetrical, ruffled skirt and turtleneck bodice, grabbed our attention with its mind-bending design, but it was the hat that transformed a mere standout outfit into a story.

 The story is a political one that takes us back to the counterculture and social activism of the '60s and '70s.
-The beret, a French term for the flat-crowned hat, was transformed from an everyday accessory for the masses to a revolutionary statement by activists like Huey P. Newton, the founder of the Black Panther Party, and Che Guevara, Argentinian revolutionary leader.
+The beret, a French term for the flat-crowned hat, was transformed from an everyday accessory for the masses to a revolutionary statement by activists like Huey P. Newton, the founder of the Black Panther Party, and Che Guevara, Argentine revolutionary leader.

 In the African-American culture, specifically, the black cap, along with black sunglasses, leather jackets and Afro-centric hairstyles (such as the afro), became the uniform for those that sought to protect, defend and mobilize the community.
-Black leaders like Angela Davis, Assata Shakur and Bobby Seale wore the accessory consistently with pride, and it quickly became the symbol for the Black Panther Movement.
+Black leaders like Angela Davis and Bobby Seale wore the accessory consistently with pride, and it quickly became the symbol for black empowerment.

 Decades later, its symbolism remains the same.